How Parental Involvement in Education Helps Children in School

 Prodigy — a curriculum-aligned, fantasy-inspired math platform that can help children practice math more confidently and improve their math skills — is used by over 50 million children and 1.5 million teachers.

 The best part?
-All of the in-game educational content is free to play!
+All Math and English educational content is free to play!

 Create or log in to your free parent account to get started.
 Or check out our Premium Memberships to learn about the amazing extra features you and your child can enjoy!